realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 Use the tools field in API requests rather than injecting tool descriptions manually.

 Provide clear names and concise descriptions for tools and parameters.
+(Developers should name tools clearly to indicate their purpose and add a clear, detailed description in the "description" field of the tool.)

 Include examples in a separate section to guide tool usage.